MenuDocs/guides/guide/topics/discordjs/gettingStarted.md

 client.login("token");
 ```

-Replace `token` with your bot token found in the Discord Applications page when you created your bot.
+Replace `token` with your bot token found in the Discord Applications page when you created your bot and save the file.
 Next in your open terminal run this command.

 ```shell
 node index.js